Skip to Content

 fun facts about romania

-Amidst the expansive Slavic tapestry of Eastern Europe, Romania emerges as a distinctive “Latin Island.”
-A relic of the Roman Empire’s influence, the Romanian language retains its Latin roots, contrasting sharply with its Slavic neighbors.
-The Dacians, original inhabitants of Romania, were conquered by the Romans in 106 AD, leading to a cultural and linguistic amalgamation.
-While waves of migration and invasions brought Slavic influences, Romania’s core linguistic and cultural identity remains steadfastly connected to its Latin heritage, serving as a unique testament to its ancient Roman legacy in a dominantly Slavic region.
+Completely surrounded by Eastern European Slavic neighbors from all sides, Romania is the only distinctive “Latin Island.”
+A consequence of the Roman Empire’s influence over the years, the Romanian language retains its Latin roots, contrasting sharply with its Slavic neighbors.
+The Dacians, original inhabitants of Romania, were conquered by the Romans in 106 AD, and this led to a complete cultural and linguistic assimilation.
+While waves of migration and invasions brought Slavic influences into the country, Romania’s linguistic core and cultural identity managed to remain intact and connected to its Latin heritage throughout the years.

 Where Resting In Peace Meets Revelry

-In the picturesque region of Maramureș, Romania, lies an unusual attraction: the Merry Cemetery of Săpânța.
-Contrary to most somber burial grounds, this one bursts with vibrant colors and jovial epitaphs.
-Each tombstone, crafted from oak wood, is vividly painted and features an epitaph recounting tales, often with humor, about the deceased’s life, profession, or the way they passed.
-Created by local artist Stan Ioan Pătraș in the 1930s, it’s a place where resting in peace meets revelry.
+In the picturesque region of Maramureș, Romania, you’ll find the Merry Cemetery of Săpânța.
+Contrary to most somber burial grounds, this one bursts with vibrant colors and what appears to be very cheerful atmosphere.
+Each tombstone, crafted from oak wood, is vividly painted and features an epitaph, often with humor, about the deceased’s life, profession, or the way they passed.
+It was created by local artist Stan Ioan Pătraș in the 1930s, and it’s one of the most unique places we’ve ever seen.

 Home To One Of Europe’s Most Notorious “Haunted” Forests